Diede de Groot has her sights set on joining the most exclusive club in tennis

 The wheelchair tennis world No. 1 from the Netherlands arrived at the Tokyo Paralympics having already won the Australian Open, French Open and Wimbledon this year.

-She beat Momoko Ohtani in the quarterfinals of the Paralympic tournament on Tuesday to advance to the semifinals at the Tokyo Games and remain on track for the rare Golden Slam: a calendar Grand Slam that includes an Olympic or Paralympic gold medal.
+She beat Momoko Ohtani in the quarterfinals of the Paralympic tournament on Tuesday to advance to the semifinals at the Tokyo Games and remain on track for the rare Golden Slam — a calendar Grand Slam that includes an Olympic or Paralympic gold medal.

 Tennis legend Steffi Graf is the only player to have done it.
 Graf won the women’s title at all four major tournaments in 1988 and also won a gold medal for West Germany at the Seoul Olympics.